Mathilda Gelhaar

-Mathilda Fredrika Gelhaar (née Ficker; 3 September 1814 in Stockholm – 24 April 1889) was a Swedish opera singer.
+Mathilda Fredrika Gelhaar (née Ficker; 3 September 1814 – 24 April 1889) was a Swedish opera singer.
 She was also appointed official singer of the royal court.

+Early life

-Mathilda Gelhaar was the daughter of Christian Fredrik Ficker, a musician at the Kungliga Hovkapellet, and Johanna Charlotta Widerberg.
+Mathilda Gelhaar was born in Stockholm, the younger daughter of Christian Fredrik Ficker, a musician at the Kungliga Hovkapellet, and Johanna Charlotta Widerberg.
 She was the sister of the actress Charlotta Almlöf, granddaughter of the actor Andreas Widerberg and niece of the opera primadonna Henriette Widerberg.